iwhoppock/boris-algorithm/README.md

 To compile the C code, use autotools: (1) autoreconf -i (2) ./configure (3) make (4) ./boris

+NB: This is parallelised using OpenMP (shared memory parallel processing).
+The user may disable the header <omp.h> and the line "#pragma omp parallel for".

 ## Fortran90

 A fortran90 version is available upon request.